“Hi, we’re a small business based in Miami and we’re looking to build a website but have no clue where to start”.

 Q: We are a small Miami based company - budgets are small - how much does a website cost?

-A: Unfortunately that’s like asking ‘how long is a peace of string’, there's so many factors to take into consideration that a flat fee for each project is simply impossible.
+A: Unfortunately that’s like asking ‘how long is a piece of string’, there are so many factors to take into consideration that a flat fee for each project is simply impossible.
 But here’s what I consider some of the ‘heavy hitters’ especially when it comes to budget;

 - Do you have content ready or do you need help creating it (branding, images, copy)?